CephalofairGames/frosthaven-faq/index.md

 <details>
 <summary><b>Spoilers</b></summary>

-**If I place hazardous terrain on the same hex as an enemy, do they take hazardous terrain damage?** Not unless it says so on the card.
-Hazardous terrain causes damage when a non-flying, non-jumping figure enters the hex.
+<p><b>If I place hazardous terrain on the same hex as an enemy, do they take hazardous terrain damage?</b> Not unless it says so on the card.
+Hazardous terrain causes damage when a non-flying, non-jumping figure enters the hex.</p>

 **If I create Hazardous Terrain via an item, does it use my tiles and count against my limit?** Yes, all Hazardous Terrain created by you uses your class-specific overlay files and counts towards your limit no matter how it's made.